Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Top ↩

-Before I could even solve the previous gotcha, British ads started showing up with the same frequency as if we did nothing.
-Ads from the UK are even more incessant than those from Canada, trailing behind the USA and India according to my earlier stats.
-It would be a complete failure if we get UK ads.
 Why does this happen suddenly?
-I’ve opened a fresh browser in a VM and tunnelled all traffic through Italy.
-The only leak I can find is when I query ipinfo.io on my Italian tunnel and see a UK address in the ASN.
-Could this small leak be our undoing?
+I opened a fresh browser in a VM and tunnelled all traffic through Italy.
+The only leak I found appears when I query ipinfo.io over the Italian tunnel and see a UK address listed in the ASN.
+Could this small leak be the culprit?

 It is possible the VPN is leaking unintended information